The Kano model in a nutshell

 Dropbox customers are satisfied when automatic synchronisation of files between devices performs above a certain threshold.
 Customers think It's only natural that their files are synchronised automatically.
 If things work as expected, all’s well.

-Features such as these are categorised as Must-Be features.
-Without these kinds of features, customers will not even consider using your product.
+Features such as these are categorised as Natural features.
+Without these features, customers will not even consider using your product.
 It will feel incomplete.
 The feature’s absence (or underperformance) is cause for dissatisfaction.

-Must-Be is the most common moniker for this category, but in my own studies I prefer to call it Natural because that's closer to the original Japanese concept.
-I'll keep using Must-Be in this guide, as that has become the common term.
+Must-Be is the most common moniker for this category, but I prefer to call it Natural because that's closer to the original Japanese concept.
+It better describes how a customer feels about this category of features.

-Must-Be features must be on your product roadmap, no matter what.
-Take care not to overengineer this kind of features; there’s a threshold of performance above which customer satisfaction no longer improves.
+Natural features must be on your product roadmap, no matter what.
+Take care not to overengineer these features; there’s a threshold of performance above which customer satisfaction no longer improves.

 Remember the salt cellar example: